Rejection rate for concealed carry gun permits on Long Island less than 3%

 The department has denied four new concealed carry permit applications since mid-2022, according to spokesman Det.
 Lt.
 Scott Skrynecki.
 He said figures weren't available on how many individuals seeking to upgrade from a target permit to a concealed carry permit were rejected.

-The Suffolk County Sheriff’s Office, which handles concealed carry permits for the county’s five East End towns, issued 1,729 of the permits since the U.S. Supreme Court decision, according to agency figures.
+The Suffolk County Sheriff’s Office, which handles concealed carry permits for the county’s five East End towns, issued 1,729 of the permits since the high court decision, according to agency figures.

 The permits include 353 new applications and 1,455 applications upgraded from permits that allow residents to keep handguns in their homes, businesses or to carry the weapons to a gun range or a location where hunting is permitted.
-The office denies 15 to 20 concealed carry gun permit applications annually, said spokeswoman Vicki DiStefano.
+The office denies 15 to 20 concealed carry gun permit applications annually, spokeswoman Vicki DiStefano said.

 "Our applicants are thoroughly informed of the investigation and requirements for securing their license.
 Generally, if someone has something in their background that will preclude them from being accepted, they do not follow through with submitting the application," DiStefano said of the rejection rate.

-Nassau and Suffolk police didn't respond to questions about their rejection rates.
+Suffolk police didn't respond to questions about their rejection rate.

 Matt Seifer, founder and owner of Guardian Security Investigation & Training in Deer Park, which trains Long Islanders in gun safety and helps them apply for permits, said he’s been inundated with so many people seeking training for concealed carry permits that he's now building an indoor firearms range on the premises.